QwenLM/Qwen-Agent/README.md

 }

 # Step 3: Create an agent.
 Here we use the `Assistant` agent as an example, which is capable of using tools and reading files.
-system_instruction = '''You are a helpful assistant.
-After receiving the user's request, you should:
+system_instruction = '''After receiving the user's request, you should:
 - first draw an image and obtain the image url,
 - then run code `request.get(image_url)` to download the image,
 - and finally select an image operation from the given document to process the image.